-For many animals it is not really a great time of the year.
-While families are gearing up for the holidays – buying gifts, making cookies and sharing special moments together – there are animals tuck in shelters with none of the warmth and love the holidays are known for.
+While families are gearing up for the holidays – buying gifts, making cookies and sharing special moments together – there are animals stuck in shelters with none of the warmth and love the holidays are known for.

 Just another reason “The Most Wonderful Time of The Year” – is not really all that wonderful.

-A shelter in Ohio wants to change that.
+A shelter in Ohio wanted to change that.

-The Franklin County Dog Shelter & Adoption Center in Columbus, Ohio created their “Holiday Sleepover” campaign to offer families a chance to open their homes to a homeless pet for three-days.
+The Franklin County Dog Shelter & Adoption Center in Columbus, Ohio created a “Holiday Sleepover” campaign to offer families a chance to open their homes to a homeless pet for three-days.

-For three days these pets – that would have sat in a lonely shelter, sometimes on nothing but concrete for a bed, can now enjoy belly rubs, hugs, treats and the feeling of love and the magic that is Christmas.
+For three days these homeless animals – that would have sat in a lonely shelter, sometimes on nothing but concrete for a bed, can now enjoy belly rubs, hugs, treats and the feeling of love and the magic that is Christmas.

 Offering this program also offers the opportunity for the shelter staff get a good idea of the right home for the animal by understanding how they fit in with the home they slept over at.

 Each host family will be provided a report card about the dog or cat so they can provide important home life details about the pet they included in their family fun!